With menu planning you actually make the meal twice:

 - Enjoyment: attaining a goal, being successful.

-- Variety: avoiding same foods.
+- Variety: avoiding same foods, yet have a structure

 - Healthier: you have control over the ingredients.

 - Cheaper: using coupons, buying local and seasonal,

 - 1-day menu?
 3-day?
 M-F?
 7-day?
 2 weeks?

 - online templates (see links, below, under “Resources”)

 2. Fill in the blanks, start with:

 - a star player and build around it